 When I was asked by an Igbo patient, I would just take money out of my pocket, not make it a formal thing from my practice.

 I presumed it was to help the Igbo people as for the accounting of where the money went.

 …I felt that it would potentially end up with a tragedy because General Gowon was a pretty smart general and the army of the rest of the country was far larger than the army of the Igbos.
 The Igbos as I learned in history were never known as a great warrior people and the Hausa they are vicious fighters from what I had heard and I knew that there was the potentiality for disaster.
 Also there were some tribes in the southeast who were not Igbo and they supported the government so they were doomed from outside and from inside.

 I think I heard about it [the self-immolation of Bruce Mayrock, a twenty-year old Columbia University student who set himself on fire in front of the United Nations building in New York to protest the Nigerian-Biafran War], yes, at the time.

 I recall bits here and there on the radio later on of course now on TV and individual articles, newspapers.
 Sometimes in magazines about it but I tried to keep up with events all over the world.

 I never met them [Biafran emissaries who came here to New York].

 I recall many conversations with people who’d come from Nigeria.

-*This interview was conducted in Dr. Ausubel’s home in New York City, NY, USA
+*This interview was conducted in Dr. Ausubel’s home in New York, USA